Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 ### Fixed-Effects (FE)

-After deeming the potential benefits of including the policing provider indicators directly (not in interaction terms) insufficient to warrant [TODO:
+After deeming the potential benefits of including the policing provider on indicators directly (not in interaction terms) insufficient to warrant [TODO:
 Elaborate]